Ethiopia: Rebels agree to AU-led peace talks, call for a ceasefire | Africanews

 "Furthermore, we are ready to abide by an immediate and mutually agreed cessation of hostilities in order to create a conducive atmosphere", the statement read.

-The Ethiopian government has previously said it was ready for unconditional talks "anytime, anywhere," brokered by the Addis Ababa-headquartered AU and set up a 7-member peace committee which drew a "proposal" to start ceasefire talks with the rebels and end the war in the northern region.
+The Ethiopian government has previously said it was ready for unconditional talks "anytime, anywhere," brokered by the Addis Ababa-headquartered AU and set up a 7-member peace committee that drew a "proposal" to start ceasefire talks with the rebels and end the war in the northern region.

 After almost two years of war in the northern region, millions of people have been displaced and thousands killed.